 Effective February 3, 2017, the Partnership had no employees.
 On February 3, 2017, Interstate assumed all labor union agreements and retained employees of their choice to continue providing services to the Hotel.
-As of June 30, 2019, approximately 85% of those employees were represented by one of four labor unions, and their terms of employment were determined under a collective bargaining agreement ("CBA") to which the Partnership was a party.
-During the fiscal year ended June 30, 2019, the Partnership renewed the CBA for Local 39 (Stationary Engineers), and Local 665 (Parking Employees).
-CBA for Local 2 (Hotel and Restaurant Employees) expired on August 13, 2018 and was renewed in August 2019.
+As of June 30, 2020, approximately 87% of those employees were represented by one of three labor unions, and their terms of employment were determined under various collective bargaining agreements ("CBAs") to which the Partnership was a party.
+During the fiscal year ended June 30, 2020, the Partnership renewed the CBA for Local 2 (Hotel and Restaurant Employees).
 CBA for Local 856 (International Brotherhood of Teamsters) will expire on December 31, 2022.
+CBA for Local 39 (Stationary Engineers) will expire on July 31, 2024.